-The COVID-19 Charities Fund is now open for applications.
+The COVID-19 Charities Fund is opening again from 3 August 2020.

 The funding programme is administered by The National Lottery Community Fund and provides financial support to charities who: